 - Look within your existing congregation for applicants since they already understand and agree with your church’s objectives.

-Church leaders come in many forms.
 From the worship leader to the church board, every member of the leadership team plays an important role in the success of your church and the spiritual journey of your congregation.
 Strong leaders need care and teaching to grow.
+I recommend going to church leadership conferences or retreats to help your entire leadership team.